 “I say flood the gates.”

-After the murder of George Floyd, Ingram said she saw the industry really pore into black-owned businesses and creative endeavors.
+After the murder of George Floyd, Ingram said she saw the industry really pour into black-owned businesses and creative endeavors.

 “Some big brands and big advertisers are coming forward saying we want to allocate dollars to this community.
 We want to allocate dollars to black content creators,” Ingram said.